orangepips/browser-particle-system/README.md

 Uses [Processing 3](https://processing.org/) to create various animations and [Processing JS](http://processingjs.org/) to render in browser.

+## Commentary

+System is designed to incorporate new processing sketches (.pde files) with a minimum amount of work.

+Put a new sketch into the "sketches/{name}/{name}.pde" directory and add to the JavaScript array `sketches` in index.html.

+It's conceivable to move the sketches entirely into JavaScript via [p5.js](https://p5js.org/) which would open up the opportunity for code reuse between sketches more easily.

 # Problem Description

 We are developing a simple side scrolling in-browser game and we need a flexible engine for controlling particle systems.
 We need you to author a Javascript and HTML-based implementation of a basic 2d engine that can simulate different kinds of particles.
 Your solution must implement at least two of the following simulation types to demonstrate its extensibility: